asmith26/PySpark-Boilerplate/README.md

 or with yarn* `export PYSPARK_PYTHON="/home/PythonVersions/Python3.5.5/bin/python3.5" && spark2-submit --conf spark.executorEnv.PYTHONHASHSEED=321 --master yarn --py-files dist/jobs.zip,dist/libs.zip dist/main.py --job wordcount`

+> **Better Note:** Using Miniconda to manage non-sudo python and pacakges (as per below): https://conda.io/docs/user-guide/getting-started.html

 >*Note: since `--py-files` inserts these files into the `PYTHONPATH`, we need to ensure we have permission to do so.
 The easiest way to ensure this is by putting the Python install somewhere widely accessible: e.g (includes instructions for install Python from source and getting it on the slaves when no internet is avaiable)
   ```
 # Download https://www.python.org/downloads/